DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 ### Data Bootcamp Mini-Course, 2015 edition

 An overview of the tools and skills you'll learn in the [Data Bootcamp course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp) at NYU Stern.
-Developed by Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun, with help and support from Sarah Beckett-Hile, Hersh Iyer, and executives at Amazon.
+Developed by Dave Backus, Chase Coleman, Spencer Lyon, and Glenn Okun.
+With the help and support of
+Sarah Beckett-Hile, Hersh Iyer, and executives at Amazon.

 November 6 and 13, 2-4pm, Tisch UC 25